ThePhysicalActivityMotivationLab/Methods-for-Measuring-Neural-Activity-During-Voluntary-Wheel-Running/README.md

 ### Adapting to new data

-1. Export event-level `.rds` files from FiPhA using the same event window parameters (15 seconds before initiation, 15 seconds after termination)
+1. Export event-level `.rds` files from FiPhA using the same event window parameters (recommended 15 seconds before initiation and 15 seconds after termination)
 2. Export the complete session-level dataset from FiPhA as `RawFiPhaData.rds`
 3. Place all `.rds` files in a single directory and set `dir_path` accordingly
 4. Edit the `mouse_lookup` table at lines 38-42 to match your mouse IDs and labels: